 Have you ever wondered where the tradition of winemaking began?
-We know, of course, that wine has been produced for thousands of centuries, but the actual root of wine remained a bit of a mystery to us.
-That is, until we took a trip to the wineries of Georgia (the country!).
+Wine has been produced for thousands of centuries, but the actual root of wine remained a bit of a mystery.
+In order to really understand the history of winemaking, you need to take a trip to the wineries of Georgia (the country!).

 It didn’t take being in Georgia for very long for us to realize just how connected to wine Georgians are.
 It’s part of their culture and heritage, but also part of their incredible hospitality.
 They gather in large groups and linger for long periods of time over feasts of delicious Georgian cuisine, and always plenty of wine.

 Even as a tourist in Georgia, you will quickly get caught up in this wonderful practice, which is music to the ears of a food tourist.
-During our trip, we often found ourselves immersed in a 3-hour lunch where we’d tried five different wines with eight different dishes, and dessert hadn’t yet been served.
-Dinner?
-It’ll have to wait until at least 9pm, because you’ll still be full from lunch.
+During our trip, we often found ourselves immersed in a 3-hour lunch where we tried five different wines with eight different dishes, and dessert hadn’t yet been served.

 Georgia’s wine culture is prevalent all throughout the country, but there are obvious pockets of wine that you must visit in order to get a real feel for how wine was — and is still — being made using the traditional method.
 Because it differs so greatly from the European style of winemaking we’re so used to, this is one of our favorite wine discovery trips.
 We’re sure you’ll love it too.